-Applying Stamp Duty Land Tax (SDLT) rates for mixed-use properties in England may not be as straightforward as it sounds.
+Applying Stamp Duty Land Tax (SDLT) rates for mixed-use properties in England may not be as straightforward as it sounds, nor as straightforward as stamp duty on commercial property.
 Not least when purchasing farms and estates.

 Increasingly HMRC are querying SDLT payments made at commercial or mixed-use rates if they consider that land purchased with a dwelling should be classed overall as residential.